vindarel/lisp-journey/content/pythonVSlisp.md

 ## Refactoring

-*Python*: we just can't refactor code as we want.
+*Python*: we can't refactor code as we want.
 Decorators, context
 managers: they have an interface and they are limited to what they offer.
+You can't do things a bit differently, you must comply to the interface.
+That might be a feature, but I prefer not being restricted, most of all on a personal project.

-*Common Lisp*: we can use macros, be concise and do what we want.
+*Common Lisp*: there are similar patterns than in Python, but we can escape them.
+We can use macros, be concise and do what we want.
 We can have the decorator syntax (and any other) if we want (with the cl-annot library, or by writing our reader macros).
 It's not only macros though.
 The polymorphism of the object system (CLOS) (commonly referred to as generic dispatch) helps, and Lisp's "moldability" in a whole allows us to refactor code exactly how we want, to build a "Domain Specific Language" to express what we want.

+I feel that other language features than macros help too, like [closures](https://lispcookbook.github.io/cl-cookbook/functions.html#closures) or [multiple values](https://lispcookbook.github.io/cl-cookbook/functions.html#multiple-return-values-values-multiple-value-bind-and-nth-value) (which are different than returning a tuple).

 Now, speaking about refactoring tools, they are better Python side.
 I don't know of a Lisp tool that allows to change all the code-base